TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/typo3cms/GuidesAndTutorials/Index.rst

  :header-rows: 1

  - :Title:        Title
-   :Comment:      Comment
+   :Category:     Category
+   :Description:  Description

  - :Title:        `Getting Started Tutorial <https://docs.typo3.org/typo3cms/GettingStartedTutorial/>`__
+   :Category:     Getting started
-   :Comment:      The official tutorial to discover the main features and concepts of TYPO3 CMS.
+   :Description:  The official tutorial to discover the main features and concepts of TYPO3 CMS.
                   It is based on the Introduction Package.

+ - :Title:        :ref:`TypoScript in 45 Minutes <t3ts45:start>`
+   :Category:     Development / Integration
+   :Description:  TypoScript is a configuration language that is specific to TYPO3.
+                  This guide will walk you through the basics.
+For more information see :ref:`t3tsref:start`.

  - :Title:        `Site Package Tutorial <https://docs.typo3.org/typo3cms/SitePackageTutorial/>`__
+   :Category:     Development / Integration
-   :Comment:      Integrate frontend templates and TYPO3 configuration in your own sitepackage extension.
+   :Description:  Integrate frontend templates and TYPO3 configuration in
+                  your own sitepackage extension using the Fluid templating engine.
                   :ref:`[read more] <news-2018-06-13>`

  - :Title:        :ref:`Templating Tutorial <t3templating:start>`
+   :Category:     Development / Integration
-   :Comment:      The tutorial now teaches templating with FLUIDTEMPLATE (recommended)
+   :Description:  The tutorial now teaches templating with FLUIDTEMPLATE (recommended)
                   in its `master branch <https://docs.typo3.org/typo3cms/TemplatingTutorial/>`__.
                   *Marker based templating* used to be prevalent before.
 It can be found in the `7.6 branch